rlautan/recras-wordpress-plugin/readme.txt

 = master =
 * Package block only showed packages that were bookable online - fixed
 * Voucher templates are now cached along with everything else
+* Fixed headings of programmes that span multiple days

 = 2.3.1 =
 * Fix missing "Start time" and "Show header" options in Package block